-General Overview

-We will not measure the angular Compton scattering distribution given by the Klein-Nishina formula.
+Measurements General Overview We will not measure the angular Compton scattering distribution given by the Klein-Nishina formula.
 That would need a very powerful source of gamma rays.
 The safe handling of these sources would not be practical in this laboratory setting.
-We will, however, measure the end point for Compton scattering by measuring the energy of the photon that is back-scattered from a stationary electron.
-The photon is back-scattered when its final direction is roughly 180 degrees from its incoming direction (see Equation 1).
-The stationary electron from which it scattered might be in the detector, or in other nearby materials-electrons are in all matter.
-We will also measure the energy of the outgoing electron in the case that the incoming photon is back-scattered.
-We will do these measurements using first the 137Cs source and then the 60Co source, recalling that the former emits one photon and the latter two, at different energies.
+We will, however, measure the end point for Compton scattering which corresponds to the maximum kinetic energy that outgoing electrons obtain when the photon is back-scattered when its final direction is roughly 180 degrees from its incoming direction [see Eqn.
+(1)].
+The outgoing electrons might come from the detector, or in other nearby materials-electrons are in all matter.
+We will also identify the backscattered photon peaks within the Compton plateau (see below).
+We will do these measurements using first the $^{137}$ Cs source and then the $^{60}$ Co source, recalling that the former emits one photon and the latter two, at different energies.
+The Compton Plateau Measure the spectrum of the Cs source.
+Put it on a shelf just below the Nal detector.
+Choose a time sufficiently long so that statistics are not a problem.
+Save and print your spectrum in log scale (why?).
+Repeat for Co source.
+Do you need to perform background subtraction?
+If so, see detailed directions in Appendix 2.